-The China Veterinary Research summer internship program offers a unique, dual-institutional opportunity at Guangxi Veterinary Research Institute (GVRI) and South China Agriculture University (SCAU) for Penn State's pre-veterinary and animal science students to gain international experience in learning about newly emerging animal diseases.
+The China Veterinary Research summer internship program offers a unique, dual-institutional opportunity at South China Agriculture University (SCAU) and second to-be-announced location for Penn State's pre-veterinary and animal science students to gain international experience in learning about newly emerging animal diseases.
 Students will conduct independent studies and research assignments in animal disease research, investigations, diagnostic development, and disease control strategies.
-Program leader Huaguang Lu, Clinical Professor and Avian Virologist at Penn State Animal Diagnostic Lab, will oversee the program and support and mentor students.
+Program leader Huaguang Lu, Clinical Professor and Avian Virologist at Penn State's Animal Diagnostic Lab, will oversee the program and support and mentor students.

 Program alumni have been greatly benefited from this program either in advanced studies in veterinary schools or successful employment of job performance.

 Students will be registered for 6 credits, consisting of one 3-credit internship and one 3-credit course:

 VB SC 497 International Internship in Veterinary Research (3 credits)

 VB SC 499 International Studies in Veterinary Research (3 credits)

 Instructor: Dr. Huaguang Lu